klesun-misc/ubuntu-setup/README.md

 # ubuntu-setup
 Steps i always do after fresh system install.
-Realized it should be put to script after reinstalling OS for 20-th time
+Realized it should be put to script after reinstalling OS for 20-th time.

+If you are not me, this repository can probably be useful for you _just for reference_ on what actions geeks like me usually do when they setup their ubuntu.
+I strongly don't advise you to just run `ubuntu-setup.sh` without modifying it first, since it does some person-specific actions like setting my name/email in git config.

 - Run `ubuntu-setup.sh`